The candida diet is among the worst diets ever conceived.

 Insoluble fiber is also going to be your friend.
 Vegetables like sweet potatoes, carrots, and beans will help add bulk to your stool.
 Note that none of these foods are keto-friendly.
 That’s because their carb content is just too high.

-If you fall into the above three categories, forget the keto diet.
+If you fall into one of these three categories, forget the keto diet.
 Focus on rebuilding a healthy gut.

 Before you do anything for candida, make sure you use accurate laboratory testing to determine if you actually have a candida infection.
 Once you’ve confirmed a candida infection (and only after that), follow my recommendations: